INSIDE: How to Make Easy Half Square Triangles

-Because I’m somewhat new to quilting I decided to go with the half square triangle for the basis of a Star Wars quilt for one of my grandsons.
-I had a limited supply of Star Wars fat quarters from Massdrop and knew that I would have to use them wisely in order to have enough to make a quilt.
+When I was somewhat new to quilting I decided to go with the half square triangle for the basis of a quilt for one of my grandsons.
+I had a limited supply of fat quarters and knew that I would have to use them wisely in order to have enough to make a quilt.

-I have to be honest here, a year ago I didn’t know what a half square triangle (HST) was until I took this class at QuiltCon2015.
+I have to be honest here, I learned about half square triangles (HST) when I took this class at QuiltCon2015.
 Even though the class was about color value, I really grasped the concept of HSTs and how they are a quilt design staple.

 Before you can begin designing a quilt with HSTs you need to know how to correctly cut them.

 There are several different ways to cut and sew HSTs.
-I’m only going to show you one of the simplest methods.
-Once I get better at quilting I’ll introduce some of the other ways to create HSTs.
+I’m only going to show you one of the simplest methods, cutting two at a time.
+Eventually, I’ll introduce some of the other ways to create HSTs.

 To create an HST you start with a light and a dark fabric.
 The greater the contrast the better the design will show up.
-For the sake of these instructions I am working with 6.5″ x 6.5″ squares (which is pretty standard for HSTs)
+For these instructions I am working with 6.5″ x 6.5″ squares (which is pretty standard for HSTs).